-A special category in the Senior Division was devoted to performances of the music of Ernst Krenek, the Austrian composer who for many years made the desert his home.
+A special category in the Senior Division between 2005 and 2015 was devoted to performances of the music of Ernst Krenek, the Austrian composer who for many years made the desert his home.
 Sponsored by the Krenek Society and the composer’s widow, the winner in this category performed in Vienna and in Steyr, Austria.

 In 2011, The Waring began offering a John Bayless prize for the Junior and Intermediate Divisions.
 And in 2017 the Senior division included Best Earl Wild Transcription prize.

 Venue Partners for the Competition are the Indian Wells Theater on the Palm Desert Campus of the California State University, San Bernardino and The McCallum Theatre.
 Community support includes a large cadre of volunteers who provide housing for competitors and transportation and other services throughout the competition.
 The Competition is governed by an active Board of Directors.